JuliaPerf/LIKWID.jl/docs/src/index.md

-# Like I Knew What I am Doing
+# LIKWID - Like I Knew What I'm Doing

-LIKWID.jl is a Julia wrapper for [LIKWID](https://github.com/RRZE-HPC/likwid).
+LIKWID.jl is a Julia wrapper for the performance monitoring and benchmarking suite [LIKWID](https://github.com/RRZE-HPC/likwid).

 ## Installation